publiccodenet/about/organization/annual-reports/annual-report-2021.md

 In 2021, we focused on professionalizing our administration.

 * We published our first annual report, (covering a combined 2019-2020) including developing templates with an expert financial advisor for appropriate annual financial reporting.
-* We explored creating a salary framework and implementing performance management; including meeting with experts for advice.
-While we didn’t end up implementing it in 2021, we’d still like to do this in the future based on the expert advice received.
+* We explored creating a salary framework and implementing performance management, including meeting with experts for advice.
+While we didn’t end up implementing these in 2021, we’d still like to do this in the future based on what we learned this year.

 #### New expert support from the strategic council